ctanujit/MATH-260/README.md

 Tutorial Exercises are available under the folder *Tutorial Worksheets*

 Slides, Data, and Codes are available under the *Practical Slides and Codes* folders.

+In case you want to recap the basics of probability and statistics, check *Basic Probability and Statistics (Recap)* folder.

+Happy Learning!

+Share your feedback at ctanujit@gmail.com